yykamei/strong_csv/CODE_OF_CONDUCT.md

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).

-For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
+For answers to common questions about this code of conduct, see [FAQ](https://www.contributor-covenant.org/faq).
 Translations are available at [Contributor Covenant Translations](https://www.contributor-covenant.org/translations/).